 Before you start, I want to warn you that making Malasadas is a long and tedious process.
 So, I would highly recommend choosing a free day to do this or enlist some little helpers.
 If you’ve never made these before, I also recommend watching How to Make Portuguese Doughnuts on Youtube so you can see the consistency of the dough. **I did not follow this recipe, but this video gives you a good idea of the dough consistency only**

-Pull the dough out towards the edges, leaving an indentation in the middle.
+Shape the doughnuts into flat 1.5-2 inch circles.
+Then, to ensure the inside of the doughnuts get cooked, pull the dough out towards the edges, leaving an indentation in the middle.

 When you start cooking the doughnuts, the middle will start to puff up and fill in the center.
+You can see how this happens in the picture.

 - 1 Pkg.
 Active Dry Yeast